feliciadrey/Liver-Cirrhois-Prediction/README.md

 ---

 ## Overview
-This project was developed for the **Machine Learning** course (4th semester) as part of the individual final exam.
+This project was developed for the **Machine Learning** course as part of the individual final exam.
 The objective is to predict the stage of liver cirrhosis using structured medical records.

 The workflow includes:
 - Exploratory Data Analysis (EDA) to identify anomalies, trends, and relationships between features and cirrhosis stages